dragonflydb/documentation/docs/managing-dragonfly/acl.md

 will abide by the user's specified permissions.
 Changing the `default` user's status to `OFF` or password, will require all incoming connections to authenticate.

-Note that, if the password is changed and a user has already `authenticated` then they don't need to re-authenticate until they reconnect.
+Note that if the password is changed and a user has already `authenticated` then they don't need to re-authenticate until they reconnect.
 Basically, password change does not act as a connection eviction mechanism.
 However, if the `ACL DELUSER` is used to remove the user from the system, then their connection is killed by the system.
 Furthermore, any change to a user's permission list with `ACL SETUSER` will propagate to the already active and authenticated connections.

-Also note, that the flag `--requirepass` also changes the `default` user password.
+Also note that the flag `--requirepass` also changes the `default` user password.
 So, if during Dragonfly startup the flag `requirepass` is set, then the `default` user's password will be the one specified in that flag.

 ## ACL Groups